NVIDIA/aistore/cmd/cli/resources/users.md

 `ais auth add cluster [ALIAS] [URL...]`

 If URL is omitted, CLI registers a cluster using its URL from CLI configuration or `AIS_ENDPOINT` variable.
-When URL list is defined, CLI tries to connect the cluster using the first URL from the list.
+When the URL list is defined, CLI tries to connect the cluster using the first URL from the list.

 Register the cluster and assign the list of URLs for sending notifications.
-A user may assign an alias to the cluster for convenience: AuthN commands accepts both cluster ID and Alias in requests.
+A user may assign an alias to the cluster for convenience: AuthN commands accepts both cluster ID and alias in requests.
 Alias must be a unique name.
 Alias is an arbitrary name, but it should not start with `http`.
-In this case CLI treats the alias as the first URL.
+In this case, CLI treats the alias as the URL.

 On successful cluster registration, AuthN automatically creates a few predefined unique roles for the cluster: with full access, read-write access to all its buckets, and read-only access to the cluster.
 Please note that the role names include cluster's alias if it was defined.
-If alias is omitted, AuthN adds cluster ID to role name.
+If the alias is omitted, AuthN adds cluster ID to a role name.

 See full example in [List registered clusters](#list-registered-clusters).